appserver-io/appserver/_posts/2014-12-30-persistence-container-basics.md

 ##### Stateless Session Beans (SLSBs)

-A `SLSB` will always be instantiated when requested.
-It has NO state, only for the time you invoke a method on it.
-Therefore it is the type of Session Bean that will be probably the easiest to handle.
+A `SLSB` has NO state, only for the time you invoke a method on it.
+As these bean type is designed for efficiency and simplicity the developer doesn't need to take care about memory consumption, concurrency or lifecycle.

+###### Lifecycle

+On each request an new `SLSB` will be instantiated when requested.

 ##### Stateful Session Beans (SFSBs)

 The `SFSB` is something between the two other types.
 It is stateful for the session with the ID you pass to the client when you request the instance.
 A `SFSB` is very useful, if you want to implement something like a shopping cart.
 If you declare the shopping cart instance a class member of your session bean, this will make it persistent for your session lifetime.

 In opposite to a HTTP Session, `SFSBs` enables you to have session bound persistence, without the need to explicit add the data to a session object.
 That makes development pretty easy and more comfortable.
 As `SFSBs` are persisted in memory and not serialized to files, the Application Server has to take care, that in order ot minimize the number of instances carried around, are flushed when their lifetime has been reached.

+###### Lifecycle

+`SFSBs` are created by the container when requested and no instance, based on the passed session-ID, is available.
+After the request has been processed, the instance will be re-attached to the container ready to handle the next request.

+> If the session is removed, times out, or the application server restarts, the data of a 'SFSB' will be lost.

 ##### Singleton Session Beans (SSBs)